 Implants do require regular dental care, including brushing, flossing, and periodic cleanings.
 You will receive detailed instructions when it comes to the care of your new teeth.
 The process is very similar to how you care for the rest of your teeth.

 When it comes to flossing dental implants, we recommend you use unwaxed tape or implant-specific floss.
 This will better protect the tissue around the implant.
 Nylon coated interdental brushes/ proxabrushes are good for getting in between the implant thoroughly.
 Try dipping them in non-alcohol antimicrobial rinse or gel.

 At the end of the day, once your implant is fully healed and you’ve gotten used to it, you’ll likely never notice the implant crown again.
 Many of our patients find themselves forgetting which tooth is in fact an implant crown.
 Take care of them like your regular teeth (because they are now) and those things will last a lifetime.

 Beckham Square Family Dental: Gentle Dentistry for the Entire Family!

-We’re a Cincinnati family dental practice that believes in treating our patients like family.
-We watch your children grow up.
-We love checking in and just seeing how life’s been.
+We’re a local family dental practice that believes in treating our patients like family.
 Dental care is just that- caring.
 Let us help your entire family have a beautiful smile!